Kosovo entry requirements for Ethiopia passport holders

 Frequently asked questions

-No. Kosovo does not offer visa on arrival for Ethiopian passport holders.
-You must obtain an e-Visa before you travel.
+No. Kosovo does not offer visa-on-arrival for Ethiopian citizens.
+You must obtain a visa from a Kosovo embassy or consulate before you travel.

-No. The visa is not extendable.
-You must leave before it expires.
-If you need to stay longer, you would need to exit and re-apply from outside Kosovo.
+No, the visa is not extendable.
+You must leave before your visa expires.
+If you need to stay longer, you'd have to exit and re-enter with a new visa, but that's not guaranteed.

 Official sources